tewendel/interkit-masterarbeit/sites/docs/src/content/guides/contribute/theme.svelte.md

 3. Go to the `Repository` tab and commit the changed to set a baseline to return to
 4. Edit the files in `static/theme` locally with git (see below)
 5. Test the theme with different projects and templates:
+    - locally
         1. clone a project locally with git (see below) and manually copy the `static/theme` folder into the cloned project
         2. test and iterate
         3. Dont's git push because that would change the template
+    - OR on interkit
+        1. dumplicate a template
+        2. Go to `Repository/Files` and copy the theme folder into the project
+        3. Tets and iterate, then download the improved theme from the folder
+    - OR if you have a local interkit running
+        1. copy the theme to `repositories/themes` and restart interkit
+        2. duplicate template project and press `apply this theme`.
+Whenever you press this button, interkit copies the contents of the theme's folder into the project.
+This way you can easily test a change on a range of projects.
 6. Once the theme works fine on a range of different projects, copy it into the interkit repository in `repositories/themes`

 ### Local git workflow